 As far as medical stuff goes, thankfully we didn’t have to do too much of it.
 Rachel visited a gynecologist and paid 160,000 COP ($53) for a check-up.
 We also had to pay a visit to the dentist for some much-needed work.
 A deep-cleaning set us back 150,000 COP ($50) each, and we both needed composite fillings that were about 500,000 COP ($165) each.
 We went to the Alta Estetica office in Laureles and can highly recommend them.

-While Medellin doesn’t have a ton of tourist attractions, there’s plenty to do here to keep you busy when you’re not working.
+While Medellin doesn’t have a ton of tourist attractions, there are plenty of things to do here to keep you busy when you’re not working.
 First of all, we highly recommend Real City Tours to get to know the city.
 Their free walking tour is amazing and it’s the first thing you should do to get to know Medellin.

 We also highly recommend their Barrio Transformation tour ($18/person), where you see up close and personal the massive changes that the city has gone through.
 Their guides are very passionate and knowledgeable and obviously take pride in what they do.